-Though you actually meet the beginnings of the urban sprawl in San Bernardino, from there forward, it progressively gets more congested as you near Los Angeles.
-Like other large cities on Route 66, such as Chicago and St. Louis, many of the vintage era businesses have been taken over by new development.
-However, given the growth of America’s second largest city and its suburbs, there remains a surprising number of historic icons if you know where to look.
-Taking your time through the many cities forming the sixty mile stretch to Los Angeles will provide a number of picturesque motels, restaurants, signs, and museums for those along the trek of the Mother Road.
+Though Route 66 travelers meet the beginnings of the urban sprawl in San Bernardino, from there forward, it progressively gets more congested as you near Los Angeles.
+Like other large cities on Route 66, such as Chicago and St. Louis, new development has taken over many vintage-era businesses.
+However, given the growth of America’s second-largest city and its suburbs, there remains a surprising number of historic icons if you know where to look.
+Taking your time through the many cities forming the 60-mile stretch to Los Angeles will provide several picturesque motels, restaurants, signs, and museums for those along the trek of the Mother Road.

 But in the rush to California, for which Route 66 was partially responsible, the area boomed as travelers escaped the dust bowls of the Midwest, attracted to the climate and opportunities that the Golden State provided.

-Dedicated Route 66 fans can still travel along the original road, as the path continues to exist along various thoroughfares all the way to Santa Monica, snaking through suburbs that pass seamlessly one into the other.
-From San Bernardino to Pasadena, the route travels along Foothill Boulevard, which is now designated as California State Highway 66.
-Traveling through the suburbs of Fontana, Rancho Cucamonga, Azusa, Monrovia and more, there are several remaining vintage icons can still be found between the strip malls and fast food restaurants.
-However, you will need to keep aware of the city signs to know when you have passed from one suburb into the next.
+Dedicated Route 66 fans can still travel along the original road, as the path continues to exist along various thoroughfares to Santa Monica, snaking through suburbs that pass seamlessly one into the other.
+From San Bernardino to Pasadena, the route travels along Foothill Boulevard, now designated California State Highway 66.
+Traveling through the suburbs of Fontana, Rancho Cucamonga, Azusa, Monrovia, and more, several remaining vintage icons can still be found between the strip malls and fast-food restaurants.
+However, you must know the city signs to know when you have passed from one suburb into the next.

-From Pasadena to Santa Monica, Route 66 is eighty miles of city streets through Los Angeles variously known as Foothill Boulevard, Colorado Boulevard, Huntington Drive, Sunset Boulevard, and Santa Monica Boulevard until you reach the western end of the Mother Road at the Pacific Ocean.
+From Pasadena to Santa Monica, Route 66 is 80miles of city streets through Los Angeles, variously known as Foothill Boulevard, Colorado Boulevard, Huntington Drive, Sunset Boulevard, and Santa Monica Boulevard until you reach the western end of the Mother Road at the Pacific Ocean.
 If you plan to take the original route, estimate a full day of frustrating traffic bogs and traffic lights before reaching your destination.

-On the other hand, if your goal is just to make the end of America’s Main Street USA, you can take I-10 from San Bernadino all the way to Santa Monica.
+On the other hand, if your goal is to make the end of America’s Main Street USA, you can take I-10 from San Bernadino to Santa Monica.
 Or, better yet, try a combination of streets along the outskirts, transferring off and on the highways if your frustration level reaches its peak.

 Rialto, California – Progress From Lemon Groves

-The suburb, which now sports a population of nearly 100,000 people in its 4 by 8 ½ mile area, began as one of many small towns that were built along the railroad in 1887.
+The suburb, which now sports a population of nearly 100,000 people in its four by 8 ½ mile area, began as one of many small towns built along the railroad in 1887.
 When the railroad line was extended between San Bernardino and Pasadena by the Santa Fe Railroad, 25 town sites were located every 2,600 yards, one of which was Rialto.

-In that same year, a group of Methodists arrived in the area planning to build a new college.
-Though, the school was never built, these first citizens formed the the new town.
-By 1893, there were 6 businesses, a school, and 35 homes in the fledgling settlement.
+That same year, a group of Methodists arrived in the area, planning to build a new college.
+Though the school was never built, these first citizens formed the new town.
+By 1893, the fledgling settlement had six businesses, a school, and 35 homes.

-In the early part of the 20th century, the area became known for its citrus groves and at one point supported seven packing plants that were kept busy shipping produce all over the country.
+In the early part of the 20th century, the area became known for its citrus groves and, at one point, supported seven packing plants that were kept busy shipping products all over the country.
 As the town’s population grew, homes and new businesses gradually took over the citrus groves.

-Though much of Rialto is “new” there are still several Route 66 era businesses that can be seen, the most famous of which is the infamous Wigwam Motel, that used to rent its rooms by the hour with a sign displaying “Do It In a Teepee.”
-Serving Route 66 travelers since 1947, these teepee style cottages have recently gone through a total makeover, including improvements to both the buildings’ interiors and exteriors as well as the motel’s landscape.
-Right at the city’s eastern edge, the Wigwam Motel is located at 2728 W. Foothill Boulevard.
+Though much of Rialto is “new, ” several Route 66-era businesses can still be seen, the most famous of which is the infamous Wigwam Motel, which used to rent its rooms by the hour with a sign displaying “Do It In a Teepee.”
+Serving Route 66 travelers since 1947, these teepee-style cottages have recently gone through a total makeover, including improvements to both the buildings’ interiors and exteriors and the motel’s landscape.
+The Wigwam Motel is located at 2728 W. Foothill Boulevard at the city’s eastern edge.